netxms/netxms-doc/admin/installation.rst

 Desktop Management Client
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Due to limitation of Eclipse platform used to build the Management Client, only x64 build is provided.
+Due to a limitation of the Eclipse platform used to build the Management Client, only a x64 build is provided.

  1. Make sure you have 64-bit Java version 17 installed you your system.

- 2. Download the latest .jar file from http://www.netxms.org/download, for example nxmc-5.1.0-standalone.jar.
+ 2. Download the latest .jar file from http://www.netxms.org/download/, for example nxmc-5.1.0-standalone.jar.

- 3. Run .jar file using java, for example java -jar nxmc-xxx.jar .
+ 3. Run the .jar file using java, for example java -jar nxmc-xxx.jar .

-Desktop management client produces log file :file:`.nxmc/data/.metadata/.log` in home folder of currently logged user.
+The desktop management client produces a log file named :file:`.nxmc/data/.metadata/.log` in the home folder of the currently logged in user.
 Inspect this log file if you encounter errors when running the client.

 Web Management Client
 ^^^^^^^^^^^^^^^^^^^^^

-|product_name| web interface is java based and should be deployed into servlet container to
-run.
-Minimal supported versions: Jetty 10, Tomcat 9.
-Supported Java version is 17 or later.
+The |product_name| web interface is java based and should be deployed into a servlet container to run.
+Minimal supported versions are: Jetty 10, Tomcat 9.
+The supported Java version is 17 or later.

-  1. Install one of servlet containers that support servlet-api version 4.
+  1. Install one of the servlet containers that support servlet-api version 4.

-  2. Download latest version of WAR file from Web Interface Binaries section http://www.netxms.org/download/ (named nxmc-VERSION.war, for example nxmc-5.1.0.war).
+  2. Download the latest version of WAR file from the Web Interface Binaries section https://www.netxms.org/download/ named nxmc-VERSION.war, for example nxmc-5.1.0.war.

-  3. Copy nxmc.war to webapps directory, in a few seconds it will be autodeployed and available at http://SERVER_IP:SERVER_PORT/nxmc/
+  3. Copy nxmc.war to the webapps directory.
+In a few seconds it will be autodeployed and available at http://SERVER_IP:SERVER_PORT/nxmc/

      Tomcat default folder:  /var/lib/tomcat9/webapps